-2) Create media pitch and excellent subject line
+2) Create a media pitch and excellent subject line

 A media pitch is essentially the first impression that you put out to the world about your business, products, and services.
 It is a way to get prospective journalists and bloggers interested in learning more about you.
 The ideal pitch should outline your story in a manner that is relevant to a journalist and their audience.
 In order for your pitch to stand out in a journalist’s overflowing inbox, you need to clear a clear yet concise pitch that communicates all the newsworthy elements.

 One thing that sets a media pitch apart from others is an attention-grabbing subject line.
 Your subject line can also be considered the “narrative hook” that draws a reader into the content.
 A subject line that piques interest and is personalized to the individual media outlet can increase the chances of your email being opened.

 3) Develop strong relationships

 Since media outreach is based firmly on the relationships you build with journalists, it is imperative that you make an effort to connect with your target journalists before it’s time to send your pitch.
 Establishing a personal connection does not necessarily mean you have to woo journalists to create content.
 Getting to know them and reading their previous works is a good place to start.
 According to a study, most journalists agree that having a positive long-term relationship with the brands they write about is very important.
 This is because they would much rather connect with someone they have a connection with.

 An important thing to remember is that journalists also prefer to be pitched through email because it makes communication easy to track.
 Using email shows your commitment to the relationship that you are trying to develop.

 Good PR outreach does not follow a specific format.
 Even so, here are a few guidelines on creating pitches that can help you make that initial connection with a journalist.

 1) The spelling mistake email